ayosma/Summative-P2/README.md

 # Summative-P2

-### In this project, I worked together with a partner to build a REST API to manage inventory for a bookstore.
+## In this project, I worked together with a partner to build a REST API to manage inventory for a bookstore.
 Also provided support for querying with GraphQL.

-### Partner: Ayoub Osman worked on the ControllerTests(AuthorControllerTests, BookControllerTests, PublisherControllerTests)
-### App Walk-though

-Youtube link of the Application Walk-though:
+### Partner: OBALOLUWA OLANIRAN

-### Required Features
+## Required Features

 - [x] 1.
 Your project must be created in an IntelliJ project called Summative-2-Lastname-Firstname.
 - [x] 2.
 Initialize the project using start.spring.io using project options as demonstrated previously in class